GoSkip/heimdall/README.md

 When finished, shoot us an [email](mailto:jobs@goskip.com) with the url of your forked repo.

+If for any reason you don't want to fork the repo, you can clone the repo and when you're finished zip it up and [email](mailto:jobs@goskip.com) it to us.

 ### Do Not

 Do not submit a pull request to this repo.